 The bottom line is that many IBS sufferers report experiencing little or no relief with the conventional medications on offer.
 Additionally, adverse events are sometimes severe.
 The efficacy of these drug therapies is therefore limited.

 Whatever the underlying triggers for your IBS, at Advance Clinic we’ll want to improve your gut health.
 This is crucial if we’re to help reduce your symptoms.
 One important consideration will be the health of your gut flora or gut bacteria.
 The microbes in our gut perform an incredible array of crucial functions, including in relation to metabolism, gut function, absorption of nutrients and immunity.
 Gut health is therefore central to your overall health and sense of wellbeing, both physical and mental-emotional.
-Our tried-and-tested approaches reflect this and give your gut the attention it deserves.
+Our tried-and-tested acupuncture, Chinese herbs and lifestyle approaches reflect this and give your gut the attention it deserves.

 Dealing Successfully With IBS at Advance Chiropractic & Acupuncture Clinic, Hertford